ntua-el20069/oceanos-visualization-2024/README.md

-# Visualization for Oceanos NTUA
+# Visualization & Data Transmission for Oceanos NTUA

 This is a repository used to visualize several parameters of Oceanos NTUA Boat, such as Motor Temperature, Rounds per Minute of the Motor, that are required in the MEBC 2024.
 It is hosted on web, to visit follow the link below:
 [Oceanos Visualization Website](http://oceanosntua.pythonanywhere.com/)

+## Users of the Application

+1. <strong> Raspberry / Test-Server PC </strong> : Proceed to Visualization test
+2. <strong> Client PC </strong> : Just download client folder from Google Drive, and read the instructions inside the README there

 ## Quick Changes in the Code